Exodus (band): Reunion with Steve Souza (2014–2025)

 About two weeks after the release of Persona Non Grata, Holt spoke to The Aquarian Weekly about a potential follow-up album.
 When the interviewer reminded him to "be careful about losing [his] cell phone", in reference to a similar incident in which Metallica and original Exodus guitarist Kirk Hammett lost his cell phone containing riffs that he had recorded for Hardwired... to Self-Destruct, Holt responded: "I have my stuff backed up, but if I lose my phone, I wouldn't care.
 I've used the stuff I have really wanted to and by the time we do the next album, I'll probably record another thousand riffs that I don't listen back to."
 In a December 2021 interview with Guitar.com, Holt promised that there would not be another seven-year gap in between two studio albums.
+The Bay Strikes Back tour returned in October 2021, and went until October 2023.

 On June 20, 2023, it was announced that Exodus had parted ways with Nuclear Blast after 20 years on the label, and they were signed to Napalm Records.
 A few days later, Holt confirmed via Instagram that he was "fully in writing mode now, assembling the pieces of the next album opener."
 Souza announced in October 2023 that the band would enter the studio around March or April 2024 to begin recording their new album, which was expected to be released by September of that year; he would later clarify that studio plans were pushed back to May 2024 due to slow progress and he had not yet heard anything that the members of Exodus were writing.
 Holt stated in an interview with Full Metal Jackie in August 2024 that the band would begin recording their new album in early 2025.

 On April 10, 2024, Exodus announced that a new live album, titled British Disaster: The Battle of '89 (Live at the Astoria), would be released on May 31.
 It was recorded live at the London Astoria on March 8, 1989 during the band's Fabulous Disaster tour.
 On November 1, 2024, the band released their cover version of AC/DC's "Beating Around the Bush".
+After mostly playing European festivals during the summer of 2024, the band embarked on The Battle of '24 North American tour later that year with support from Havok, Candy and Dead Heat.